Tajikistan–Uzbekistan relations: Kamchik Pass railway

 In 2013, Uzbekistan announced its plan to build a new railway through the Kamchik Pass, connecting the cities of Tashkent and Namangan.
 The new railway route will replace the old Soviet-era railway that cuts through northern Tajikistan.
 It would save Uzbekistan a reported $25 million per year in transit fees, and may become part of a long-planned rail route to China.
 Tajik experts have stated concern that this would potentially further isolate Tajikistan which is already the poorest country in the region.
 In February 2015, the World Bank announced it would loan $195 million towards the construction of the railway.

 Political relations

 Shavkat Mirziyoyev and Emomali Rahmon met several times between September 2016, and March 2018, where Mirziyoyev made an historic visit to Dushanbe.
 27 bilateral agreements were signed in the fields of trade, economy, investment, finance, transport and transit, agriculture, water and energy, taxes, customs, tourism, education and science, health, culture, interregional cooperation, in the field of security and countering crime.

 In 2024, Tajik smugglers were caught trafficking drugs in Uzbekistan multiple times.

 Tajik–Uzbek relations advanced significantly with the entry into force of the Treaty on Alliance Relations on 31 March 2025, following a ratification exchange in Khujand.
 Initially signed on 18 April 2023, in Dushanbe, the treaty formalized a strategic partnership, reinforcing political, economic, and security ties between the two nations.
 The agreement reflects ongoing efforts to solidify long-term cooperation and marks a notable improvement in bilateral relations.

+During President Rahmon's state visit to Uzbekistan in March 2026, the two countries launched 10 joint projects.
+These include new businesses making leather products and furniture, increased manufacture of home appliances, Tajikistani textile factories, and Tashkent construction projects.